 MACC to host free Ki Ho‘alu Festival

-KAHULUI – One of Maui’s favorite family events returns to the Maui Arts & Cultural Center on Sunday, June 23, when some of Hawaii’s best slack key guitar players come to perform at the annual Ki Ho’alu Festival in the A&B Amphitheater.
+KAHULUI – One of Maui’s favorite family events returns to the Maui Arts & Cultural Center on Sunday, June 22, with the 23rd annual Ki Ho’alu Festival in the A&B Amphitheater.

-The festival also features crafters, displays of made-in-Hawaii products and “ono-licious” food from Maui eateries, all in an informal, local-style atmosphere, making it easy to linger all afternoon.
+‘Ono food from Maui eateries and relaxed seating on the lawn give the event an informal, local-style atmosphere, making it easy to linger all afternoon.